 Youth members learn valuable lifelong lessons by participating in chapter activities, which center around:

 - Social Skills – Members have opportunities to interact with adults and youth whose way of life may be different than their own.

 - Group Participation – Children learn the give and take of a group situation.
 As a part of the group, a child can learn to express his or her own ideas, and will learn to listen and appreciate the ideas of others.

-- Leadership Experience – Woodmen of the World's lodge structure can be a comfortable place for girls and boys to learn the responsibilities of leadership.
+- Leadership Experience – Woodmen of the World's chapter structure can be a comfortable place for girls and boys to learn the responsibilities of leadership.
 An adult member can help a child think of the needs and welfare of the group rather than his or her own needs and wants.
 Youth members have the opportunity to learn about leadership positions and the democratic process.

 - Community Involvement – Youth can become aware of, and learn to understand, ways of life that are different from their own.
 Community involvement can emphasize a concern for others and show children how people can work together.
 Children will realize a sense of duty in serving others in their community.

 - Family Structure – Chapters are an opportunity for children, siblings, parents, grandparents and relatives to have meaningful interaction with other families and provide strong support for the family unit.

 - Individual Growth – Through interaction with others, children have the opportunity to learn about themselves.